equinix/metal-cli/README.md

 ## Authentication

-The Equinix Metal authentication token can be stored in the `$PACKET_TOKEN` environment variable or in JSON or YAML configuration files.
+The Equinix Metal authentication token can be stored in the `$METAL_AUTH_TOKEN` environment variable or in JSON or YAML configuration files.
 The configuration file path can be overridden with the `--config` flag.

 Environment variable: